Gåte: Gunnhild Sundli – Lead vocals

-Magnus Børmark
+Magnus Børmark – Guitars

 Børmark (born 21 November 1982) is from Trondheim.
 He learned to play guitar and piano from his older brother.
 He has played in popular rock bands, such as Torch, before joining Gåte in December 2000.
 He plays a Fender Telecaster, Robotcaster and Les Robot, the last two being made by Frank Stavem.
 He also plays guitar in the band 22.

-Jon Even Schärer
+Jon Even Schärer – Drums & Backing vocals

 Schärer (born 27 September 1990) is from Kvikne.
 He is the band drummer and collaborates with Norwegian artists as a lyricist to promote folk music.
 He is also an educational manager in a kindergarten and finished his bachelor's thesis in kindergarten education.

-Mats Paulsen
+Mats Paulsen – Bass & Backing vocals

 Paulsen (born 1 March 1983) is a bass player from Trondheim.
 Together with Børmark, they formed the Norwegian band 22.
 He also became a finalist in the Norwegian version of MasterChef in 2010.

+Session Members

-John Stenersen
+John Stenersen – Nyckelharpa, Keyboards & Backing vocals (Live)

 Stenersen is a musician and composer from Risør Municipality.
 He plays ancient Nordic instruments such as the nyckelharpa, moraharpa, and hurdy-gurdy.